pinkal-sanoria/pinkal-sanoria/README.md

-# Hi, I’m @pinkal sanoria
-Software Engineer.
+# Hi there,welcome to my GitHub profile!

-As an experienced IT professional, I specialize in Python and Django Full Stack Development.
-With a Bachelor's Degree in Computer Application and a solid foundation in programming principles and concepts, I have gained expertise in Python, Django, FastAPI, Django REST Framework, PostgreSQL, Git, and Linux.
+I'm Pinkal Sanoria, a seasoned software engineer with a focus on Python and Django Full Stack Development.
+I hold a Bachelor's Degree in Computer Application and have a strong grasp of programming principles and concepts.

-I am proficient in developing REST APIs using Django and have hands-on experience in Full-Stack Development.
+My expertise lies in Python, Django, FastAPI, Django REST Framework, PostgreSQL, Git, and Linux.
+I am well-versed in developing REST APIs using Django and have a proven track record in Full-Stack Development.

-How to reach me pinkalsanoria123@gmail.com / https://www.linkedin.com/in/mrpinkal/
+Feel free to reach out to me at pinkalsanoria123@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/mrpinkal/ to discuss any projects or collaborations.